RaffiBienz/arborizer/README.md

 - Check the result folder for the output.

 ## Performance
-Segmentation achieved a mean average precision of 33.4 on the validation dataset.
+Segmentation achieved a mean average precision of 30.9 on the validation dataset.
 Evergreen trees are not detected as well as deciduous trees.
 This may be due to the relatively small crowns of evergreen trees.
 Regaring deciduous trees, the algorithm has the tendency to conjoin the crowns of multiple trees.

-Classification achieved an accuracy of 85 % on the validation dataset.
+Classification achieved an accuracy of 86 % on the validation dataset.
 However, the algorithm works better for evergreen trees than for deciduous trees.

 ![](example.png)

+## Change Log
+### Update January 2023
+The model was improved as follows:
+- New tree crown segmentation model trained with more data.
+- New tree crown classification model trained with more data.
+- Improved overlap cleanup.
+- Faster export of tree images.
+- Due to poor classification accuracy Quercus rubra was integrated into the class "Other deciduous trees".